E-signing guide

-What is a PAdES signature?
+What is PAdES signature

 PAdES signature is a digital signature format for PDF files.
 It is the securest way to sign PDF or Word documents electronically online.